Parkbeg

 Parkbeg is a hamlet in Wheatlands Rural Municipality No. 163, Saskatchewan, Canada.
 The hamlet is located at the junction of Highway 1 and Highway 627 approximately 58 km directly west of the City of Moose Jaw on the Trans Canada Highway.

 Demographics

 Parkbeg, like so many other small communities throughout Saskatchewan, has struggled to maintain a sturdy population causing it to become a semi ghost town with only a few citizens.
 Prior to December 31, 1957, Parkbeg was incorporated under village status, but was restructured to hamlet status under the jurisdiction of the Rural municipality of Wheatlands on that date.

 Climate

 Services

-Parkbeg has a café that also serves as a post office, and a grain elevator owned by Paterson Grain which is serviced by the Canadian Pacific Railway.
+Parkbeg has a café that also serves as a post office.
+There was also a grain elevator owned by Paterson Grain which was serviced by the Canadian Pacific Railway but which has now been demolished.

 Gainer the Gopher

 Gainer the Gopher is the mascot of the Saskatchewan Roughriders, a Canadian Football League team.
 He is from Parkbeg.